Romaincoding/Books/README.md

 # Books
-projet code school

 ## Description
-Projet is a school's examination for Java.
+Books is Java's projet,
-The project allows to manage a library with a CLI (Command line interface);
+it allows to manage a library with a CLI (Command line interface);

 ## Configuration